adrianbui/Wedding-Webpage/README.md

 - Utilized Google Analytics
 - Pipelined the inputs to Google Sheets to monitor RSVP information
 - Added additional input forms for RSVP section
-- Customized index.html, SASS, and js file accordingly to my need.
+- Customized index.html, SASS, and js file accordingly to my need
+- Used MD5 encryption to enhance the security of my unique invite code
 - Hosted and registered the domain via GoDaddy, set up SSL Certification, and enabled HTTPS

 # About Me